Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 ---
 title: Browser SDK Migration Guide
-description: Use this guide to easily migrate from Amplitude's legacy browser SDK (amplitude-js) to the new SDK (@amplitude/analytics-browser).
+description: Use this guide to easily migrate from Amplitude's maintenance browser SDK (amplitude-js) to the new SDK (@amplitude/analytics-browser).
 ---

 The new version of Amplitude's Browser SDK (`@amplitude/analytics-browser`) features a plugin architecture, built-in type definition and broader support for front-end frameworks.
 The new version isn't backwards compatible with `amplitude-js`.